will-lancer/will-lancer.github.io/README.md

 I like physics research a lot, so I need to think about things more.

 ## Industry
-For industry, I'm almost exclusively interested in the prospect of ASI.
+For industry, I'm almost exclusively interested in the prospect of using AI to solve problems.

 ## Hobbies
 Outside of physics and math, I enjoy,